Lie algebra deformations in characteristic 2: What Kaplansky algebras are isomorphic to. Nonlinear superizations

+\paragraph{Gradings not given by derivations} Because $\Hom(\Zee/q, \Zee/p)=\{0\}$ for primes $q\neq p$, there is no derivation of the Skryabin algebra $\fby$ that determines its $\Zee/4$-grading (here $p=3$), see \cite{GL}.

-\sssec{The invariant symmetric bilinear forms} Kaplansky also claimed that these Lie algebras possess a non-degenerate invariant bilinear symmetric form --- let us designate it by $K$ --- and several other interesting properties verification of which ``is quite routine".
-Unlike Kaplansky, we think that a lucid proof of these properties is also of interest; here we prove the existence of the invariant form $K$.
-The description of $K$ in presence of the alternate form $B$ --- i.e., for Kaplansky algebras of types 2, 3 and 4 --- is very simple:
+\sssec{The invariant symmetric bilinear forms} Kaplansky also claimed that each Kaplansky algebra of type 2, 3, or 4 has a nondegenerate invariant bilinear symmetric form (we call it $K$ here) and several other interesting properties whose verification ``is quite routine."
+Unlike Kaplansky, we think that a lucid proof of these properties is also of interest.
+Here, we prove the existence of the invariant form $K$.
+The description of $K$ in presence of the alternate form $B$ is very simple: